 - Platform Hell: Gloriously averted.
 The game is definitely harder than the original Super Mario World, has Fake Difficulty at a few points, and goes screaming into the depths of Nintendo Hard towards the end of World 4, but it never reaches the level of "completely unfair" made notorious by Kaizo Mario World and its successors.
 You do have to know Mario's abilities very well to get through the later levels, but you're never required to pull off nigh-impossible stunts except in a few bonus levels.

 - Russian Reversal: Just before the Bonus Boss fight against a giant key, a text box appears saying In Soviet Russia, Key uses you!

-- World 3, a forest, has a mild Take That against the logging industry.
+- World 3, a forest, has a mild one against the logging industry.

 - Villains Out Shopping: The final battle is initiated by Mario interrupting Bowser watching Seinfeld and smashing his TV for no good reason.